drduh/macOS-Security-and-Privacy-Guide/README.md

 It is considered a [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.

-It is not strictly required to ever login with the admin account via the macOS login screen.
-When a Terminal command requires administrator privileges, the system will prompt for authentication and Terminal then continues using those privileges.
+It is not required to ever log in with the admin account via the macOS login screen.
+When a Terminal command requires administrator privileges, the system will prompt for authentication and Terminal continues using those privileges.
 To that end, Apple provides [recommendations](https://support.apple.com/102099) for hiding the admin account and its home directory.

 ## Caveats